adhideb/Getting-and-Cleaning-Data-Project/README.md

 ## Files

-`CodeBook.md` describes the variables, the data, and any transformations that were performed to clean up the data.
+`CodeBook.md` describes the variables and the 5 step transformations that were performed to clean up the data.

 `run_analysis.R` contains the script to perform the required analyses in 5 steps.

 `avg_data.txt` contains the tidy data set obtained in the last step